alphagov/rp-onboarding-tech-docs/source/pages/msa/msaUse.rst

 **Signature verification failed**

 When starting the MSA, you may receive an error message with the phrase ‘signature verification failed’.
-This is expected behaviour.
+This is expected behaviour and is logged from a third-party library.

 The Verify hub metadata contains multiple signing certificates, but only one private key is in use at a time.
 The metadata refreshes automatically approximately every 10 minutes.